 Talk to your child about what he wants in a living area.
 If there are aspects to their bedroom at home that you can incorporate into your new residence, you should do so.
 However, you can do unique things that don’t have to cost a lot of money concerning the house that help your child to feel like it is his house, too, not just a place where he sleeps a handful of nights during the month.

 Questions about today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material that we shared with you today please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material that we shared with you today, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations per day.
-These consultations are a great opportunity to ask questions and receive direct feedback about your specific circumstances.
+These consultations are an excellent opportunity to ask questions and receive direct feedback about your specific circumstances.